 Equipment: Group equipment should be suited to the difficulty of the river.
 The group should always have a throw line available, and one line per boat is recommended.
 The list may include: carabiners, prussik loops, first aid kit, flashlight, folding saw, fire starter, guidebooks, maps, food, extra clothing, and any other rescue or survival items suggested by conditions.
 Each item is not required on every run, and this list is not meant to be a substitute for good judgment.

 Group Spacing: Keep the group compact, but maintain sufficient spacing to avoid collisions.
 If the group is large, consider dividing into smaller groups or using the "buddy system" as an additional safeguard.
 Space yourselves closely enough to permit good communication, but not so close to interfere with one another in rapids.

+A lead boater sets the pace.
 When in front do not get in over your head.
 Never run drops when you cannot see a clear route to the bottom or, for advanced paddlers, a sure route to the next eddy.
 When in doubt, stop and scout.

+Keep track of all group members at all times.
 Each boat keeps the one behind it in sight, stopping if necessary.
 Know how many people are in your group and take head counts regularly.
 No one should paddle ahead or walk out without first informing the group.
 Boaters requiring additional support should stay at the center of a group, and not allow themselves to lag behind in the more difficult rapids.
 If the group is large and contains a wide range of abilities, a "sweep boat" may be designated to bring up the rear.

+Do not cut in front of a boater running a rapid.
 Always look upstream before leaving eddies to run or play.
 Never enter a crowded rapid or eddy when no room for you exists.
 Passing other groups in a rapid may be hazardous, it's often safer to wait upstream until the group ahead has passed.